Relative $K$-theory via 0-cycles in finite characteristic: The relative Milnor -groups

 Using the induction and the above two identities, we conclude the proof of well-definedness of $\eta_I$.
 It is easy to check that $\eta_I$ is multi-linear and hence defines a ring homomorphism $\eta_I \colon T_*(R/I) \to {T_*(R)}/N$.
 Furthermore, it follows from \lemref{lem:Milnor-elem} that $\eta_I$ kills Kato relations.
 In particular, we get a ring homomorphism $\eta_I \colon K^M_*(R/I) \to {T_*(R)}/N$.
 It is clear that the composite map ${T_*(R)}/N \to K^M_*(R/I) \to {T_*(R)}/N$ is identity.
 This finishes the proof. \end{proof}

-\begin{remk} If $R$ does not contain a field, then \lemref{lem:Semi-local} still holds if $R$ is local.
-But it is not clear if it holds for all semi-local rings.
+\begin{remk} Lemmas~\ref{lem:Milnor-elem} and \ref{lem:Semi-local} hold even if $R$ does not contain a field as long as ${R}/{\fm}$ contains at least three elements for every maximal ideal $\fm \subset R$ not containing $I$.
+In particular, they hold if $R$ is local.
+It is however not clear that they hold for all semi-local rings.
 The problem lies in lifting Kato relations from $R/I$ to $R$. \end{remk}